zz817/kjgidfpc/Manual.md

 ## Introduction

 The GeoMotionGen 1.0 is a frame-generating/interpolating technique that, given only geometric per-pixel motion from latest frame to its previous frame, generates interpolating frames in between.
 Given that the algorithm ditched the need for optical flow, it's particularly suitable for scenarios where computational cost is critical.
+To achieve maximum flexibility, GeoMotionGen also supports interpolating at any point between the previous and the current frame, making it possible for the swap chain to present multiple frames between two actual rendered frames.
+An insertion point for hardware-generated optical flow from video codecs is also prepared, in the event of GPU vendors wanting it as a backup criterion when it comes to estimating pixel movements.

-The input of the algorithm consists of only the previous frame, the current frame, and the per-pixel geometric motion vectors, making it very easy to be intergrated into games and other 3D applications, as well as popular game engines.
-There's a GeoMotionGen Unreal Engine plugin repo maintained actively for Unreal Engine 5.0.3 and beyond.
+The input of the algorithm consists of only the depth and color of the previous frame, the current frame, as well as the per-pixel geometric motion vector from this frame to previous frame, making it very easy to be integrated into games and other 3D applications, as well as popular game engines.
+There's a GeoMotionGen Unreal Engine plugin repo actively maintained for Unreal Engine 5.0.3 and beyond.

 ## Requirements